GarnerForUAT/Assignment.5.1/README.txt

-All files within this repository are required for the website pages to work.
+All files within this repository are required for each of the pages of the website to work.

-The 7 files within the images folder, are for the images on the website to be displayed.
+All files within the images folder, are for the images on the website to be displayed.
 All characters, and backgrounds within the images shown on the site (exception being the screenshot of the wackamole game) were all rendered in the program Blender.

 The slideshow transitions are operated from the code within file, slideshow.css.
 Said file that is responsible for the special graphics, and graphic effects of the slideshow page itself.